surfstudio/surf-flutter-app-template/README.md

 Android Application Signature guide can be found [here](docs/sign_app_rules_android.md).

 iOS certs and profiles should be saved here: `ios/certs`.

-> [!WARNING]
-> DO NOT STORE CERTIFICATES IN THE PROJECT REPOSITORY.

-### CI/CD

-> [!NOTE]
-> Add here CI/CD information or skip this section.
->
-> Delete this alert, but don't delete this section.
+But don't store them in the project repository!

 ## Problems and possible solutions